We may sometimes use terms you won't be familiar with. Find out here what they mean.

 Certificate of professional status (COPS)

-A CGS or COPS confirms a doctor's registration and whether or not there are any current notifications, investigations, or disciplinary action.
+A COPS confirms a doctor's registration and whether there are any current notifications, investigations, or disciplinary action.
 It is different from certificate of registration, as it provides details of current or recent practice-related investigations or concerns.
+These are sometimes known as "certificates of good standing".

 A person who is legally able to certify and witness original documents such as a Justice of the Peace (JP).